layeddie/rv/rv_app_ui/README copy.md

 ```bash
 mix nerves.new rv_app_hardware
 ```
-This is what projects/rv looks like
+This is what the projects rv folder looks like..
 ```
 ls -ltra
 ..